UnLoc: Leveraging Depth Uncertainties for Floorplan Localization: Floorplan Localization with UnLoc

 To efficiently implement the update, the multiplication with the transition probability in Eq.~\ref{eq:posterior} is handled using two decoupled filters: translation and rotation.
-See \cite{chen2024f3loc} for additional details on the filter implementation.
+See \citet{chen2024f3loc} for additional details on the filter implementation.
 The resulting probability volume corresponds to the posterior probability.
 By sequentially applying the transition and observation updates, we obtain the posterior probability distribution over the camera pose at each time step.

 \textbf{3.7.
 Training.} We train our model by minimizing the negative log-likelihood of the predicted depth and uncertainty with respect to the ground truth (GT) floorplan depth at the GT pose.
 Specifically, we use the following loss: